bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >
-          Cook up new features fast while using edge processing to keep dynamic data flowing on par with the pre-built pages served from modern content networks
+          Cook up new features fast while using edge processing to keep dynamic data flowing at the speed that your end users and device require
         content_align: left
         actions:
           - label: Learn More